 What does it look like?

-A guided forest therapy walk is a gently-structured experience offering open-ended exercises (in forest therapy called “invitations” to highlight that you may interpret and carry them out as you wish) to help open your senses and your soul, to engage with the forest in meaningful ways.
+A guided forest therapy walk consists of several open-ended exercises (in forest therapy known as “invitations” to emphasize that you may interpret and carry them out as you wish) to help open your senses and your soul, and to engage with the forest in meaningful ways which promote mindfulness.

 Forest therapy experiences are not hikes; they are immersive, move slowly, encourage personal presence and exploration.
-They begin with an orientation, make a gradual transition to trying out several different “invitations” to interact with the forest, and include time for relfection, integration and sharing.
+They begin with an orientation, make a gradual transition to trying out several different “invitations” to interact with the forest environment using different senses, and include time for reflection and integration.
 Forest bathing walks usually conclude with an outdoor tea.

 Additional details can be found in experience descriptions.